GLQL fields

 or Closed

 .
-For merge requests, these include Open
+For merge requests, possible values are Open

 , Closed

-and Merged
+or Merged

 .